j4mie/paris/README.markdown

 To check whether a property has been changed since the object was created (or last saved), call the `is_dirty` method:

     $name_has_changed = $person->is_dirty('name'); // Returns true or false

+To determine if the instance you are operating on has been obtained by calling `create()` or whether it was via a query on the database you can call `is_new()` on it to get a boolean response.

 You can also use database expressions when setting values on your model: